Grant access to Settings

 5. Select the Bind policies button on the right to bind the policies.

-Now repeat the above procedure to create a Sales group with read-only access:
+Now repeat the above procedure to create a Sales group with read-only access.

-• Set the group name to Sales
+1. Set the group name to Sales.

-Bind policies via web UI
+Bind policies via the web UI

 To bind policies to the group